oldfatcrab/Himalayan/README.md

 ## TODO
 - Download to tmp and use ffmpy to convert
   - make sure what format iTune audiobook is using
-- Make classes
 - Multiprocess
+- GUI
   - Show progress
-- logging